TheresaLui/SelfHelpContent_v2/articles/microsoft.azurestack/azurestack-v3-storage-issues-create-storage-accounts.md

 You can learn about the differences from Azure Stack Hub Storage and global Azure Storage services.
 You can also find a lists of things to consider when you deploy Azure Stack Hub.

   * For an overview see [Azure Stack Hub storage: Differences and considerations](https://docs.microsoft.com/azure-stack/user/azure-stack-acs-differences)

-  * For  high-level differences between global Azure and Azure Stack Hub, see the [Key considerations](https://docs.microsoft.com/azure-stack/user/azure-stack-considerations) article.
+  * For high-level differences between global Azure and Azure Stack Hub, see the [Key considerations](https://docs.microsoft.com/azure-stack/user/azure-stack-considerations) article

 ## **Recommended Documents**